| Fashion clearly operates by different rules in the Daft dimension.

 zippy French house grooves every Friday night; it's nothing short

 of a godsend for everyone else involved in le Daft Punk biz-nez.
+"They think very deeply about what they do," says

 Pete Tong points out.
 "Thomas is incredibly suspicious.
 He's